Rhetos/Jobs/Readme.md

 This package contains:

-* Rhetos.Jobs.IBackgroundJobs - Creates a new background job that will be executed after the current transaction is completed.
+* Interface *IBackgroundJobs* - Creates a new background job that will be executed after the current transaction is completed.
-* Rhetos.Jobs.IJobExecuter - Implement this interface to add a custom background job type.
+* Interface *IJobExecuter* - Implement this interface to add a custom background job type.
-  * Rhetos.Jobs.ActionJobExecuter - Generic job executer for background jobs that are implemented as a DSL Action.
+  * Implementation *ActionJobExecuter* - Generic job executer for background jobs that are developed as a DSL Action.

 # Rhetos.Jobs.Hangfire